-Making an appearance on our game day spread this spread basically always is Aunt Julie’s pepperoni pizza bread.
+Making an appearance on our game day spread basically always is Aunt Julie’s pepperoni pizza bread.
 It’s one of our favorite game day appetizers, so much so, I had to include a pepperoni rolls pinwheel version in my cookbook!

-In college, I would always go to my aunt and uncle’s house to watch Packers’ games (we call them Packer Parties!), and pepperoni bread was always on the menu.
+In college, I would always go to my aunt and uncle’s house to watch Packers’ games (we call them Packer Parties!), and the family favorite pepperoni bread was always on the menu.

 Of course, I had to continue the Packer party tradition when I moved to Charlotte, although I’m now roped into watching Lions’ games too, so pepperoni bread makes an appearance no matter who’s playing.